6304673J8/Unity_2D_Asteroids/README.md

-# 2D_Asteroids
+# 2D_CustomAsteroids
-Learning Unity by Developing Custom Asteroids Game with Animations
+Learning Unity by Developing A Custom Asteroids Game With Animations.
+Most Assets Created By Myself With Photoshop.